Background and Rationale

 - This trend is unparalleled in the history of humanity, both from an environmental, urban, cultural, social, economic and a political perspective, especially in poor countries, where local authorities struggle to tackle those issues.
 Cities are shaped by important inequalities of living conditions, economic capacities, and access to equipment, notably health related.
 Intra-urban health inequalities are therefore often superior to inequalities between cities and the countryside.

-- Sanitary stakes of this trend have not been planned and are still not enough understood, as much from a morbidity perspective than regarding the organisation of the health care system.
+- Sanitary stakes of this trend have not been planned and are still not enough understood, as much from a morbidity perspective than regarding the organization of the health care system.

 - Regain of observed evolutions in Northern countries, current transitions schemes (demographic, epidemiologic, nutritional, sanitary) are not enough to appreciate the complexity of phenomenon taking place in the South.
 We can pin point, simultaneously, at a degradation of the urban environment and the upcoming of new forms of poverty in Northern countries that introduce new sanitary challenges.